mangara22/mangara22/README.md

 ### 👨🏾‍💻 About Me:
 - :school: I’m a student majoring in Computer Science (B.S.) and minoring in IT Infrastructure at the University of Minnesota Twin Cities.
-- :computer: I also work as an Undergraduate Teaching Assistant for classes such as Machine Architecture & Organization (CSCI 2021) and Intro to Algorithms & Data Structures (CSCI 1933).
+- :computer: I also work as an Undergraduate Teaching Assistant for classes such as Program Design & Development (CSCI 3081W), Machine Architecture & Organization (CSCI 2021), and Intro to Algorithms & Data Structures (CSCI 1933).

 ![Top Langs](https://github-readme-stats.vercel.app/api/top-langs/?username=mangara22&hide_progress=true)